nywinewench/nywinewench.github.io/resume.md

 #### Skills

-* Expert familiarity with the Chicago Manual of Style and the Associated Press Stylebook
+* Extensive experience copyediting according to the Chicago Manual of Style and the Associated Press Stylebook
 * Proficiency in photography and photo-enhancement via Adobe Photoshop
 * Proficiency in publication layout and design via Adobe InDesign and Adobe Illustrator
 * Experience in web publishing using standards-compliant markup including HTML5 and Markdown
-* Experience writing in multiple formats, including long- and short-form articles and promotional copy
+* Extensive experience copywriting for a wide variety of audiences
-* Wine-specific skills include sales, staff training, customer service and education, vineyard sampling and harvesting, sanitation, lab analysis, fermentation monitoring, and other vineyard and cellar tasks
+* Wine-specific skills include sales, staff training, customer service and education, vineyard sampling and picking, sanitation, lab analysis, fermentation monitoring, and other vineyard and cellar tasks
-* Language backgrounds: Russian (B1; current), Mandarin and French (once-proficient but rusty; able to regain functional proficiency quickly as needed)
+* Language backgrounds: Russian (B1-B2; current), Mandarin and French (once-proficient but rusty; able to regain functional proficiency quickly as needed)